dominik-code/gomonitor/README.md

  * I saw interesting routing issues between my cluster based node structure.
  * I saw my own webpage flickering around between online and offline based on a load balancer issue.

-I quickly noted that this are things, which can not monitored when the check only runs every minute.
+I quickly noted that these are things, which can't be monitored when the check only runs every minute.
 I had issues where a site would appear offline (better returning a 500) when visited in the first 2 seconds of a minute, but afterwards was completely fine.